pg2455/pg2455.github.io/_includes/cv.md

 Hi!
-I'm a <strong>Ph.D. student</strong> at the <a href="https://www.ox.ac.uk/" target="_blank">University of Oxford</a>, sponsored by <a href="https://turing.ac.uk" target="_blank">The Alan Turing Institute</a>, and guided by the amazing researchers <a href="http://mpawankumar.info/" target="_blank">Pawan Kumar</a>, <a href="https://cerc-datascience.polymtl.ca/person/dr-andrea-lodi/" target="_blank">Andrea Lodi</a>, and <a href="https://yoshuabengio.org/profile/" target="_blank">Yoshua Bengio</a>.
-I am also affiliated with the <a href="https://mila.quebec/en/" target="_blank">Montréal Institute of Learning Algorithms (Mila)</a>, where I spent considerable time of my doctorate studies.<br>
+I'm now embarking on a new journey as a <strong>postdoctoral researcher</strong> at the <a href="https://www.mpib-berlin.mpg.de/chm" target="_blank">Max Planck Institute, Center for Humans and Machines</a>, having recently completed my Ph.D. at the <a href="https://www.ox.ac.uk/" target="_blank">University of Oxford</a>, sponsored by <a href="https://turing.ac.uk" target="_blank">The Alan Turing Institute</a>.
+My doctoral research was guided by the amazing researchers <a href="http://mpawankumar.info/" target="_blank">Pawan Kumar</a>, <a href="https://cerc-datascience.polymtl.ca/person/dr-andrea-lodi/" target="_blank">Andrea Lodi</a>, and <a href="https://yoshuabengio.org/profile/" target="_blank">Yoshua Bengio</a>.
+Additionally, I was also affiliated with the <a href="https://mila.quebec/en/" target="_blank">Montréal Institute of Learning Algorithms (Mila)</a>, where I spent considerable time of my doctorate studies.<br>

-My <strong>area of research</strong> revolves around <strong>using deep learning to enhance combinatorial optimization</strong> and <strong>addressing critical social issues</strong> such as effective pandemic management using contact tracing or the lack of international cooperation on climate change objectives.
+My <strong>area of research</strong> focuses on <strong>using deep learning to enhance combinatorial optimization</strong> and <strong>addressing critical social issues</strong> such as effective pandemic management using contact tracing or the lack of international cooperation on climate change objectives.
 I am also interested in developing AI methods for agent-based modelling to better understand and solve societal problems.
 Additionally, I maintain a keen interest in deep learning research and continuously strive to expand my knowledge and skills in this domain.<br>

 When I am not reading books, I enjoy creating teaching resources, collaborating with researchers, playing sports (table tennis, swimming, gymnastics, rowing, etc.), learning new skills such as portrait drawing.<br>